 - 2 The Middle Eastside Bypass (Reach 2) extends from Sand Slough Connector Channel to the - 3 Eastside Bypass Control Structure.
 Flood flows from Reach 4A of the San Joaquin River and the - 4 Upper Eastside Bypass (Reach 1) and the Chowchilla Bypass can be diverted into the bypass at - 5 the head of this reach.
 The Merced National Wildlife Refuge (MNWF) is in the middle of this - 6 reach of the bypass and diverts some flows to its Refuge by using two weirs.
 The Lower Eastside - 7 Bypass (Reach 3) extends from the head of the Mariposa Bypass to the head of Reach 5, and - 8 receives flows from Deadman, Owens, and Bear creeks.
 The Mariposa Bypass extends from the - 9 Mariposa Bypass Control Structure to the head of Reach 4B2.
 A drop structure is located near - 10 the downstream end of the Mariposa Bypass that dissipates energy from flows before they enter - 11 the mainstem San Joaquin River.
-The flood design flow for the Middle Eastside Bypass (Reach - 12 2) is 16,500 cfs; the Lower Eastside Bypass (Reach 3) is between 8,000 cfs at its upstream end - 13 and 18,500 cfs just downstream of its confluence with Bear Creek; and 8,500 cfs for the - 14 Mariposa Bypass.
+The flood design flow for the Middle Eastside Bypass (Reach - 12 2) is 16,500 cfs; the Lower Eastside Bypass (Reach 3) is between 8,000 cfs at its upstream end 12 and 18,500 afs just downstream of its confluence with Deer Creals and 8,500 afs for the - 13 and 18,500 cfs just downstream of its confluence with Bear Creek; and 8,500 cfs for the - 14 Mariposa Bypass.
 As part of the SJRRP, the Middle and Lower Eastside bypasses may be used - 15 for Restoration Flows, but its overall design flood capacity will not be increased.